 IRAs are typically less restrictive and you can choose from a variety of providers and investment options.

 Two things to consider with an IRA are the fees and investment options: administration fees and fund fees.
 Many employers cover a portion of the administrative expenses related to their Plan.
 In an IRA, you will pay the expenses attributable to administration.
-Employer sponsored plans will also utilize lower cost investment options for the funds offered in the plan.
-Carefully consider options available and the expense ratios of the funds available in the IRA.
+Employer-sponsored plans will also utilize lower-cost investment options for the funds offered in the plan.
+Carefully consider the options available and the expense ratios of the funds available in the IRA.

 Cash out your 401(k)